-Asset risk is solid, though sector concentration in Mittelstand implies increased exposure to the economic cycle
+Asset risk is solid, although sector concentration in Mittelstand implies increased exposure to the economic cycle

-We assign a baa2 Asset Risk score to IKB, four notches below the a1 initial score.
-The assigned score reflects the bank's concentration in Mittestand lending, particularly in Germany; market risks related to its securities portfolio, with significant derivatives exposures that add to earnings volatility; and our expectation of a rise in nonperforming loans (NPLs), though from a low level.
+We assign a baa2 Asset Risk score to IKB, five notches below the aa3 initial score.
+The assigned score reflects the bank's concentration in Mittestand lending, particularly in Germany; market risks related to its securities portfolio, with significant derivatives exposures that add to earnings volatility; and our expectation of a rise in nonperforming loans (NPLs), although from a low level.

 IKB's asset risk is driven by its focus on corporate Mittelstand lending in Germany, with the assigned Asset Risk score reflecting our view on the underlying credit of the sector, and the diversification of IKB's lending book within the Mittelstand sector.
-We expect the Mittelstand to be severely weakened by the pandemic-related economic downswing, because smaller companies are more exposed to the economic cycle.
-Therefore, NPLs within IKB's existing lending book have started to rise from the currently low levels, a trend that we expect to continue through 2020 and 2021.
+We expect the Mittelstand sector to be severely weakened by the pandemic-related economic downswing because smaller companies are more exposed to the economic cycle.
+Therefore, NPLs within IKB's existing lending book should rise from currently low levels in 2021.

-Exhibit 3

-IKB's loan book by sector

-As of half-year 2020 (September 2020)
+Exhibit 3 IKB's loan book by sector As of year-end 2020 (31 December 2020)

-Sources: Half-Year Report (September 2020) p.17
+Sources: Annual Report (31 December 2020) p.38

-As of September 2020, NPLs stood at a still-solid 1.5% of gross loans (according to Moody's definition), down from around 2% in March 2017, but slightly up from 1.4% as of March 2020, driven by a decline in outstanding loans.
+As of December 2020, NPLs were a still-solid 1.4% of gross loans (according to our definition), down from around 2.0% in March 2017, and unchanged from 1.4% as of March 2020.
 IKB's asset quality has improved over recent years, as reflected in a declining NPL ratio compared with its gross loans.
 The improvement was driven by the de-risking of IKB's balance sheet, with a shift from international to domestic lending and a renewed focus on Mittelstand lending.